thecodingmachine/kickoff-docker-php/README.md

 <img src="docs/images/readme1.png" alt="Containers and project structure" />

-* The `apache/volume` folder is where your sources codes must be located.
+* The `apache/volume` folder is where your source code must be located.
 It is mapped with the `/var/www/html` folder on the Apache container.
 * The `mysql/volume` has been created by the MySQL container.
 It is where your database is persisted on the host.

 ## Managing your database